Skip to main content

 Related:

 Nelson and Vance had formed a friendship despite their ideological differences.
-But Nelson, who is transgender, said their friendship ended shortly after Vance took office in 2023 and introduced legislation to bar minors from obtaining gender-affirming care.
+But Nelson, who is transgender, has said their friendship ended after he voiced support for a 2021 Arkansas ban on gender-affirming care for minors.
+He later sponsored similar national legislation.

 In an interview with Bridge, Nelson said was motivated to share her experience with Vance so transgender youth can see “these leaders who are attacking them aren't doing so because they're actually scared of them or think they're bad — they're doing so from a place of political opportunism."